scottolivermorgan/NAS_drive/README.md

 - Rename main external hard drive to cloudDrive and back up to cloudDriveBU.
 - _note_ Synch drives before setting up as MUCH quciker if large and popultated (use Free file sync).

--Ensure Hd cloudDrive is attatched to permenant usb and cloudDriveBU attatched to realy controled USB.
+- Ensure Hd cloudDrive is attatched to permenant usb and cloudDriveBU attatched to realy controled USB.

 ## Initial Pi 4 Setup
 Download SD card formating software: